chennnnnyize/Carbon_Emission_Power_Grids/README.md

 Accepted at the 15th ACM International Conference on Future and Sustainable Energy Systems (ACM e-Energy 2024).

+Hong Kong University of Science and Technology, Los Alamos National Lab, University of California San Diego.

+**Summary**: An algorithm to calculate each node's exact carbon emission rate via generation mix.

 In the electricity power networks, each generator can have distinct carbon emission rates.
 Due to the ex- istence of physical power flows, nodal power consumption is met